AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 ### Wrapper Optimisation

 In the cursor before we could see we had an async function basically just acting as a wrapper, if you understand the async abstraction you'd know an async function just returns a promise, so there is no actual need in creating this extra async function, and instead we can just return the one created from the child call.
-(This has a level of performance benefit it really should't :D)
+(This has a level of performance benefit it really shouldn't :D)

 To:
 ```ts